please call: +31 (0)50 367 71 97

 You are entitled to parental leave as soon as you are employed and are caring for a child that is younger than eight.
 Both parents are entitled to parental leave.
 If you have more children, you are entitled to parental leave for each child separately.
 You are also entitled to parental leave for your adopted children, foster children or stepchildren, provided the child is living with you.
 Your parental leave is up to 26 times your weekly working hours.
 The normal arrangement is that for six months you work half of your normal hours.
 For example, if you work 32 hours per week, then for six months you will work 16 hours per week together with taking 16 hours parental leave.
 Parental leave is unpaid leave.

-After your partner has given birth, you are entitled to up to two days of paternity leave.
-Paternity leave is a paid leave.
-For more info on paternity leave, please view this website.
+After your partner has given birth, you are entitled to one week of paternity/partner leave.
+Paternity/partner leave is a paid leave.
+For more info on paternity/partner leave, please view this website.

 Pregnant employees are entitled to pregnancy and maternity leave for at least sixteen weeks.
 Babies are seldom born on the date they are due.
 The period of leave depends on the due date and on the date the baby is born.
 You can take pregnancy leave from six weeks before the date the baby is due.
 The pregnancy leave should start no later than four weeks before the baby is due.
 After giving birth, you are always entitled to at least ten weeks of maternity leave even if the baby is born later than it was due.
 During your leave, you will receive an allowance which matches your salary up to a maximum amount.
 For more info on pregnancy and maternity leave, go to this website.